 Wilcox begins what came to be known as her most popular poem, with two very striking lines.
 Her speaker is making a pronouncement about how the world either accepts or pushes away, human emotions.
 The first line tells a reader that if one were to laugh then the world would “laugh with you.”
 This statement is meant to appeal on multiple levels in that happiness within oneself creates happiness in others.

 The second line adds a more complicated dimension to the relationship between humans and society.
 Here she describes the opposite emotion, sadness displayed through weeping.
 If one were to “Weep,” it would happen alone.
 People do not flock to the side of someone who is upset, human beings are not attracted to negativity, perhaps for fear it too may be shared.

-The following statement acts in the same way as the previous.
-First the speaker says that if you were to “sing” then the “hills” would “answer.”
+The following statement acts in the same way as the previous one.
+First, the speaker says that if you were to “sing” then the “hills” would “answer.”
 One would receive a response from the world or society, and happiness would be multiplied.
 In contrast, if you were to “Sigh” it would be “lost on the air.”
-The sound and the emotion dissipate without anyone acknowledging, or certainly repeating, it.
+The sound and the emotion dissipate without anyone acknowledging, or certainly repeating it.

-The first stanza concludes with the two emotions being translated to sounds.
+The first stanza concludes with the two emotions being translated into sounds.
 The sound of singing will “bound” like a joyful echo while the sigh will be ignored.

 Rejoice, and men will seek you;

 They want full measure of all your pleasure,